This blog may contain affiliate links. Read our disclosure policy for more info.

 From Cancun, the easiest option is definitely renting a car from Cancun International Airport and driving to Bacalar yourself – just make sure that you stick to major roads and avoid driving at night.

-Finally, you can book a shuttle from Cancun Airport, however, these cost around $350 USD per group of up to 8 passengers.
+Finally, you can book a shuttle from Cancun Airport, however, these cost around $355 USD per group of up to 8 passengers.
+It’s more expensive to opt for a shuttle to Bacalar, but Cancun Airport shuttles are a MUST for me if I’m going from the Cancun Airport to the Hotel Zone.

 You can choose to rent a car in Tulum with rates starting at about $20 USD a day.
 It’s nice to have your own wheels so that you can choose to stop at any of the towns and beaches along the way.

-Of course, driving in a foreign country can be scary so there is also this private shuttle from Tulum which costs $152 USD per person.
+Of course, driving in a foreign country can be scary so there is also this private shuttle from Tulum which starts at $139 USD per person and the price goes down with the more people you book.
 It has the option to add some sightseeing along the way so it would be my preferred option if you don’t want to drive.

 From Playa del Carmen